The International Guild of Certified Spiritual Counselors and Coaches

 An international Guild of certified spiritual counseling and coaching professionals and graduate students who have received advanced training in spiritual counseling and coaching skills and techniques in addition to their graduate-level programs.
 The Guild is further dedicated to advancing understanding of and knowledge in this burgeoning field.

 The Guild is made up of professionals in the counseling and coaching fields who have received specialized training and skills in applying spirituality and spiritual methods in conjunction with their counseling or coaching practices.
 Combining the best of psychology, psychiatry, spirituality, and practicality, spiritual counselors provide an effective holistic healing modality that transforms people from the inside out and the outside in.

-In addition to bringing in Buddhist, Judeo-Christian, Native American, Neopagan, Islamic, and other spiritual themes, we use spiritual tools such as inner child regression, chakra and energy balancing, past life regression, shamanic journeys, Akashic Record and Tarot Readings, Reiki, guided meditation, hypnosis, and so on.
+In addition to bringing in Buddhist, Judeo-Christian, Native American, Neopagan, Islamic, New Age and other spiritual themes, we use spiritual tools such as inner child regression, chakra and energy balancing, past life regression, shamanic journeys, Akashic Record and Tarot Readings, Reiki, guided meditation, hypnosis, and so on.
 See the Mission and About Us page for Our Mission Statement.